-I recently acquired an iPad Pro, and I have to say that it feels tailormade for editing footage on the go.
+The iPad Pro feels tailormade for editing footage on the go with Rush.
 If you chose to sync footage with Creative Cloud your projects are waiting for you on the mobile app.

-Adobe uses some compression magic to keep this usable.
-You don't have to download the full resolution versions of the original footage thanks to this proxy-file approach.
+Adobe uses compression and proxy files to keep this usable.
+The app is stay quick to use because you don't have to download the full resolution versions of the original footage.
 For storage-squeezed mobile users, this is a great feature.

 Adobe Rush is a great reminder that less can be more.
 Because it features the essentials of video editing, I've found it to be one of the quickest ways to complete an editing project.
 And the ability to keep working on projects with mobile apps helps you complete an edit in places you've never been able to before!

 One of my favorite features in Rush is the compatibility with the MOGRT file format.
 That means that many of the projects that have been developed for Premiere work great in Rush.
 Try these round-ups out to use templates in Adobe Rush:

 - VideoTop 3 Social Video Templates for Adobe RushAndrew Childress